 Medical Solutions Statement: Reorganization and Workforce Reduction

-/EIN News/ -- Omaha, Aug.
-05, 2020 (GLOBE NEWSWIRE) -- Today, Medical Solutions announced a reorganization and a reduction in its workforce.
-In total, this reduction will be less than 10% of our overall employee base.
+/EIN News/ -- Omaha, Neb., Aug.
+10, 2020 (GLOBE NEWSWIRE) -- Medical Solutions has announced a reorganization and a reduction in its workforce.
+In total, this reduction is less than 10% of our overall employee base.
 The reorganization is a planned workforce realignment following Medical Solutions’ acquisition of C&A Industries in 2019, and the subsequent integration of departments across the company.
-In addition, the COVID-19 pandemic has impacted segments of Medial Solutions’ business, resulting in a reduction in these areas.
+In addition, the COVID-19 pandemic has impacted segments of Medical Solutions’ business, resulting in a reduction in these areas.
 These decisions are never easy, and these steps were taken after careful consideration, ultimately to ensure that we operate efficiently and responsibly to grow our company for our employees and customers.
 This reduction’s being less than 10% of our workforce is a testament to the strength of our company and our many employees.

 ABOUT MEDICAL SOLUTIONS: